THE ULVERSCROFT FOUNDATION

 The Ulverscroft Foundation is a significant funder of UK and overseas not-for-profit organisations that are working to improve the quality of life of people who are blind, partially sighted and visually impaired.

-Its primary objects, as recorded in its original Trust Deed, are to
+Its primary objects, as recorded in its original Trust Deed, are to:

 Applications from public libraries managed by local authorities will be considered if these are additional to the local authority’s core service.
 Volunteer-run libraries may be grant funded if they are supported in cash or in kind by the local authority (libraries operated by private companies are not supported).